-I am Robert Connolly – a transplant to Memphis, Tennessee, US, via Jackson, Mississippi, via Northeast Louisiana, via . . . where I live with my wife Emma and our rescue dogs Abbie (Irish Setter), Buddy (Big Old Dog), and Grace (Golden Retriever).
-We have four (step) children and eleven grandchildren and an assortment of pets spread between Jackson Mississippi and New Orleans, Louisiana.
+I am Robert Connolly – a resident of New Orleans transplanted from Memphis, Tennessee, via Jackson, Mississippi, via Northeast Louisiana, via . . . where I live with my wife Emma and our rescue dog Grace (Golden Retriever).
+We have four (step) children and eleven grandchildren spread between Jackson Mississippi and New Orleans, Louisiana.

-I am an educator/museum director/anthropologist/community activist and advocate, a combination that I enjoy immensely.
-Specifically, I am the Director of the C.H.
-Nash Museum at Chucalissa in Memphis, Tennessee, U.S. and teach in the Anthropology Department at the University of Memphis, and am on the Advisory Board for the the Graduate Certificate Program in Museum Studies.
-Here is my faculty profile at the University of Memphis.
-Check out the C.H.
-Nash Museum Facebook page.
+I am an educator/museum professional/anthropologist/community activist and advocate, a combination that I enjoy immensely.
+Specifically, on September 1, 2016 I retired as the Director of the C.H.
+Nash Museum at Chucalissa in Memphis, Tennessee, U.S. and Associate Professor in the Departments of Anthropology and Earth Sciences at the University of Memphis, where I also served on the Advisory Board for the the Graduate Certificate Program in Museum Studies.
+My current projects include as President of the Advocates for Poverty Point, and collaborative work on the north coast of Peru.

-Things I like include Emma, living into the process, aha moments, facilitating the exploration of big things, reading, travel on blue line highways, computer graphics, biking, writing, photography, baking, eating, hanging with the grandkids, heat and humidity, and all of those two-room county museums spread across this country.
+Things I like include Emma, living into the process, aha moments, facilitating the exploration of big ideas, reading, travel on blue line highways, computer graphics, biking, writing, photography, baking, eating, hanging with the grandkids, heat and humidity, recovery, and all of those two-room county museums spread across this country.

 Here is my academia.edu page where I have some of my publications, field notes, syallabi and other things loaded.